 A Lebanese village.

-a 5-year drought that has plagued this land, people were giddy with happiness nonetheless.
+that has plagued this land, people were giddy with happiness nonetheless.
 Tamar, Yotam's fathers partner and the managing scientific researcher for the Kinneret, accompanied us on this roadtrip and it was a special treat to see her enthusiasm and delight over the newly formed waterways.
 She of all people know how badly it is needed, and as a foreigner, to see her joyously observing the rain on her day off, was a true pleasure.

 Yotam and I plan to go to Tel Aviv this weekend, as it is supposed to go up to 25 degrees C on Friday (woo-hoo!) and I look forward to traveling more in this little patch of Earth where I now live.

 For those of you who are visually oriented (or are just super geeky like me and like this sort of thing), I have created a Google Map of all of the destinations I have traveled to thus far.
 I look forward to adding more markers as I go!
 The Great Israeli Adventure Map

 Tot: 0.205s; Tpl: 0.014s; cc: 11; qc: 56; dbt: 0.0434s; 56; m:apollo w:www (184.108.40.206); sld: 2;